Kim Myhre leaves MCI to start new venture, Experience Designed - Access All Areas

-MCI UK and MCI Experience managing director Kim Mhyre has left the business to start a new company, Experience Designed.
+MCI UK and MCI Experience managing director Kim Myhre has left the business to start a new company, Experience Designed.

 Before MCI, Myhre (now Experience Designed’s founding and managing partner) was MD of FreemanXP, Freeman’s experiential arm.